skmorgane/biodiversity-course/schedule.md

             6. How do they propose local and regional processes are combining to determine local richness?
     * Class Activity: Group Projects

-* October 27: **Class Field Trip - Seminar by Mathew Leibold ("Rethinking Metacommunity Ecology")**
+* October 24: **Class Field Trip - Seminar by Mathew Leibold ("Rethinking Metacommunity Ecology")**
     * For those not attending the talk, here is the reading: [Empirical approaches to metacommunities: a review and comparison with theory](https://doi.org/10.1016/j.tree.2011.04.009)
          1. What are the empirical shortcomings the paper finds in the study of metacommunities? (i.e. are there system/taxon biases, are they doing a good job of testing all the frameworks?)
          2. Do empirical studies primarily support a particular model or do they tend to suggest more than one model is operating, even in the same system?
          3. Theoretically, what are some of the ways they think the study of meetacommunities needs to change to advance?
          4. Empirically, what are some of the ways they think the study of meetacommunities needs to change to advance?

-* November 1: Species-Area/Time Relationships
+* October 26: Species-Area/Time Relationships
     *  For this week there is 1 paper and 2 short excerpts from books.
 The book excerpts will be sent to the class by email
     *  Reading: Part of Chapter 2 from *Species Diversity in Space and Time* by Rosenzweig
           1. Why does creating a species-area plot from contiguous plots generate a shallower slope than a plot made from non-contiguous plots?